TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-flexsvr-performance-highloginlatency.md

 />

 # Troubleshooting login performance in Azure Database for MySQL Flexible Server
 Slow login issues can have many different root causes.
-Work through the recommended steps below to solve for the most common issues
+Work through the recommended steps below to solve for the most common issues.

 ## **Recommended Steps**